apollo994/NC_scripts/README.md

 Functioning NCBoost system needs to be installed on your machine to use these pipelines, learn how to do that [here](https://github.com/RausellLab/NCBoost).

 Then, clone this repository in NCBoost root folder and copy all the scripts present in `NCtools/NCtools_scripts/` into `NCBoost_scripts/` folder.

+IMPORTANT, `clean_annovar.py` will be replaced with the bug fixed version.

 The additional dependecy are [samtools](http://www.htslib.org/doc/samtools.html) and human reference genome sequence that you can download from [ensambl](https://grch37.ensembl.org/index.html) ftp server:`ftp://ftp.ensembl.org/pub/grch37/current/fasta/homo_sapiens/dna/`.